Jump to

 Simple atomic nuclei Protons and neutrons

-Perhaps simple atomic nuclei could be built by using the electron that is embedded in the side of the neutron, to also embed into the side of a proton, joining the proton and neutron together
+Could be built by using the electron that is embedded in the side of the neutron

-In these simple atomic nuclei, the adjacent 'neutral' particles might have the same edge spin, in which case, their touching edges would hold the protons and neutrons together
+In these simple atomic nuclei, the adjacent 'neutral' particles might have the same edge spin, in which case

 The following animation shows protons and neutrons bonding together to form the simple atomic nuclei of hydrogen through to carbon, included are possible decay sequences for the atomic nuclei isotopes, that perhaps are unstable, the Run button start / stops the animation (any of the buttons can be used in pause mode)